 -

-Below, you will find the playlists made by both Marc and myself.
-Give the songs a spin, and be sure to let us know in the comments below what songs would have made your list.
+Below, you’ll find the Spotify link to the full album.
+Have a listen, take a deep dive, and be sure to let us know in the comments below which songs would have made your list.

 -